Jhamm1/full-rest-api-test/README.md

 `$ make all`

-To view the Test report, run the following command
+To view the test report, run the following command:
 `$ open mochawesome-report/mochawesome.html`

 #### Run the API tests inside a docker container

 `$ docker-compose build && docker-compose up`

 `$ docker-compose logs` - To see the results in the last ran docker container